11

 with Rollo, handsome and unhappily married, they embark on a passionate

 and secret affair.
-With Eve Best, Jonathan Firth, Diana Quick, Jenny Coverack,
+With Eve Best, Jonathan Firth, Diana Quick, Jenny

-Dee Sadler, Ben Tinniswood, Jacqueline Tong, Rachel Lewis, Paul Dodgson,
+Dee Sadler, Ben Tinniswood, Jacqueline Tong, Rachel Lewis, Paul

 Joshua Boyden and Olivia Crook.
 Director Sara Davies.